yduan13/NGIAB-CloudInfra/README.md

 ## Run NextGen In A Box

-### Clone CloudInfra repo
+### Clone NGIAB-CloudInfra repository

-Navigate to NextGen directory and clone the repo using below commands:
+Navigate to NextGen directory and clone the repository using below commands:

 ```bash
 $ cd ../..